dhardenb/space-frigates/docs/design.md

 ## Bot Modes

 - Bots pick a mode every time they think based on their latest scan and current status.
-If no humans are detected and energy or shields aren’t topped off, they switch to **recharge**, braking to a stop and raising shields.
 Detecting any human ship moves the bot into **attack** mode, where it aligns with the closest target and fires as soon as it is facing them.
-In all other cases the bot **patrols**, thrusting gently while periodically rotating to trace a slow outward spiral.
+If no humans are detected and the capacitor is below roughly two-thirds full, the bot enters **recharge**, braking to a stop and shutting shields off to conserve energy.
+Once the capacitor passes that two-thirds mark with no humans around, the bot **patrols**, rotating periodically and nudging forward while there is enough capacitor to avoid dipping back under that threshold.

 ## Collision Handling